-The ADINA System provides a complete system which includes the full capabilities for pre- and post-processing (the ADINA User Interface) for all the solution modules.
-However, to enable users who are familiar and comfortable with other CAD and modeling systems to quickly create finite element models for the ADINA solution programs, we provide interfaces which can be used effectively with the following systems:
+ADINA User Interface (AUI) provides full capabilities for pre- and post-processing all the solution modules.
+However, to enable users who are familiar and comfortable with other CAD and pre/post modeling systems to quickly create finite element models for the ADINA solution programs, we provide interfaces which can be used effectively with the following systems:

 |The ADINA Modeler (ADINA-M) which is based on the Parasolid kernel provides a natural interface to all Parasolid-based CAD systems such as NX (Unigraphics), SolidWorks, and SolidEdge.|

 |The IGES interface is primarily used for geometry from CAD systems where a direct interface is currently not available (e.g., CATIA).|